Shared configuration for pipelines

 food: pizza

-Here is a pipeline step that is reading the yaml snippet and extracts a value
+Here is a pipeline step that reads the YAML snippet and extracts a value:

 YAML